joshbegley/nyt-latest/README.md

 **New Trump Administration Guidelines Stress Workplace Religious Freedoms**\
-`The Clinton White House issued similar guidelines in 1997, though at greater length and with more detailed examples and caveats.`\
+`The guidance covers employees and supervisors seeking to recruit fellow federal workers to their religion.
+The Clinton White House issued similar guidelines in 1997, though with more detailed examples and caveats.`\
 https://nytimes.com/2025/07/28/us/politics/trump-religion-work.html

 **Packers training camp: Elgton Jenkins returns and doesn't care about the money**\